grahamshaw1972/a2000Serotina/README.md

 - Uses standard PC keyboard case

-- Uses standard PC keycaps
+- Supports using standard PC keycaps

-- Allows the use of the WASD keycap printing service to get Amiga specific keycaps
+- Allows the use of the WASD keycap printing service for Amiga specific keycaps

 - All soldering is Through Hole - no SMD soldering required